Gimp Tutorial: Cyanotype effect

-Cyanotype (also known as blueprint) is one of the first printing processes that were massively used.
+In this Gimp tutorial we will recreate the Cyanotype (also known as blueprint).
+It was one of the first printing processes that were massively used.
 That process were low cost and simple, so it were used for produce large scale copies.
-The chemical products used for cyanotype printing had blue tones, so it were called also blueprint.
-Using Gimp for cyanotype simulation is quite easy, let's see how to proceed:
+The chemical products used for cyanotype printing had blue tones, so it were also called blueprint.
+Using Gimp for cyanotype effect simulation is quite easy, let's see how to proceed:

-Now open Colors - Brightness/Contrast and increase Brightness to +20, then reduce Contrast to -20.
-We need to reduce contrast in order to simulate low contrast of the old print.
+Now we need to brighten and reduce contrast: open Colors → Brightness-Contrast then increase Brightness to +20, and reduce Contrast to -20.
+We need to simulate the low contrast of the old prints.

-Last step is optional, but will give a better looking to your cyanotype.
-You should apply an aged texture, Click here to download the texture I used.
-This aged texture has 24 megapixels, that should be enough for any photo you want to use.
-Open the image, scale it into the size you need (Image - Scale Image), then copy it (Ctrl+C or Edit - Copy).
+Last step is optional, but will give a better looking to your cyanotype effect.
+You should apply an aged texture: click here to download the texture I used.
+This aged texture has 24 megapixels, that should be more than enough for any photo you want to edit.
+Open the aged texture, scale it into the size you need (Image → Scale Image), then copy it (Ctrl+C or Edit → Copy).

-Come back to your cyanotype and paste the old paper texture (Edit - Past as - New Layer), then choose Overlay as blend mode, opacity 100%, then Right click on Pasted Layer - Merge Down.
+Come back to your cyanotype and paste the old paper texture (Edit → Past as → New Layer), then choose Divide as blend mode, opacity 100%, then Right mouse click on the Pasted Layer Merge Down.